-Australian law focuses on the best interests of the children and their right to have an ongoing relationship with both parents so that separating from your partner or spouse doesn’t mean that you are separating from your child or children.
+Fortunately, Australian family law focuses on the best interests of the children and their right to have an ongoing and meaningful relationship with both parents.
+Separating from your partner or spouse, therefore, doesn’t mean separating from your child or children.
 We can provide important advice during this time and also help if you are a grandparent or other family member seeking advice about the care of a child.